Billy Wilson (New Zealand rugby league): Rugby union beginnings, Athletic RFC, and Wellington B

 Billy Wilson began his senior oval ball career playing for the Athletic rugby club in Wellington.
-He had been a junior there and made his senior debut in a May 7 match in 1910 against Victoria College.
-He was only to play 4 games for them in total because of an extremely controversial and well publicised incident in the August 6 match between Athletic and Poneke.
+He had been a junior there and made his senior debut in a match on 7 May 1910 against Victoria College.
+He was only to play 4 games for them in total because of an extremely controversial and well publicised incident in 6 August match between Athletic and Poneke.
 It was alleged that his brother Ranji Wilson had struck Petone player Duilio Calcinai and broken his jaw.
 The case went to court 3 months later in November and received extensive front page newspaper coverage.
 Numerous witnesses were called to Ranji Wilson's trial with conflicting descriptions of what had happened and who had struck the blow.
 The match featured Ranji, Billy, and a third brother Joseph.
 They were similar looking enough that many witnesses said they couldn't be sure who struck the blow or each named a different brother.
 Billy said that he knew who struck the blow and when the Wellington Rugby Football Union asked him who it was he refused to answer.
 The Union then disqualified him from playing permanently at the start of the 1911 season for his failure to cooperate.
 Prior to the court case Wilson was selected to play for Wellington B in their match with Marlborough.
 He was considered a surprise selection because he had only played a handful of senior club matches.
 Wellington B lost the match 6-8.